Blueberries are one of the best Fruit on this Planet

 Blueberries have been shown to directly increase antioxidant levels in your body.

 Several studies suggest that blueberries and blueberry juice reduce DNA damage, which is a leading driver of aging and cancer.
+Blueberries reduce DNA damage, which may help protect against aging and cancer.

 Oxidative DNA damage is an unavoidable part of everyday life.
 It is said to occur tens of thousands of times per day in every cell in your body.